 We've established that use case dependencies are more important than task dependencies, so you need to make sure the choice you make is the best one.

 Implementation platforms should ideally put use cases at the front and center of the project.
 Sales to implementation hand-offs should be clearly captured by these platforms with the SOW requirements translated into use case-specific actions.

 Having pre-defined use case-specific templates or playbooks can help with faster onboarding and project plan creation.
 This saves considerable time and bandwidth for implementation/project managers and helps them focus on customer-centric objectives.

 Further, to accelerate time to value delivery, projects, use cases, and tasks should be logically connected within the implementation platforms, helping cross-functional teams to track and visualize the progress of use cases automatically using machine-controlled RAG statuses.

-Finally, providing a holistic view of customers in a single place gives implementation teams full context of where they stand in terms of delivering use cases that were promised.
+Finally, providing a holistic view of customers in a single place gives implementation teams a full context of where they stand in terms of delivering the use cases that were promised.
 This approach should help improve the overall customer experience and all the downstream customer success benefits post-go-live.

 In conclusion, handling use cases versus tasks in a project can make a significant difference in the success of the project.
 By focusing on the needs and goals of the end user rather than just completing a list of tasks, project managers can ensure that their projects are aligned with the needs of the target audience.